 Westropp, Thomas Johnson (1860–1922), antiquarian, was born 16 August 1860 at Attyflin, near Patrickswell, Co.
 Limerick, son (and only surviving child) of John Westropp and his second wife and cousin, Charlotte Louisa Whitehead.
-His father, a substantial landowner with estates in Co.
-Limerick and Co.
-Clare, also had four sons and three daughters from his first marriage.
+His father, a substantial landowner with estates in Limerick and Clare, also had four sons and three daughters from his first marriage.
 He was educated at home, initially by his mother, an Englishwoman from a military family, and then with a private tutor, both of whom encouraged his interest in antiquities.
 His diary shows an exceptionally close bond with his mother, especially after the death of his father in 1866.
-He entered TCD in 1879, obtaining his MA degree in 1882 and qualified as a civil engineer in 1885.
+He entered Trinity College Dublin (TCD) in 1879, obtaining his Master of Arts degree in 1882 and qualified as a civil engineer in 1885.
 He worked only briefly at this profession, as an assistant surveyor in Co.
 Meath, and from 1888 devoted his time entirely to antiquarian work, living for the rest of his life on a private income.
 He did not marry and lived in Monkstown, Co.
-Dublin with his mother until her death in 1891, then in Lower Leeson St., Dublin, and for the last twenty years of his life with his nephew and his family at Strand Road, Sandymount.
+Dublin, with his mother until her death in 1891, then in Lower Leeson Street, Dublin, and for the last twenty years of his life with his nephew and his family at Strand Road, Sandymount.

 In contrast to that of most of his contemporaries, Westropp's work is still frequently used by modern scholars.
-His detailed surveys, with their excellent plans, detailed sketches, and meticulous notes, provide an invaluable resource where deterioration, modification, or destruction has occurred.
+His detailed surveys, with their excellent plans, detailed sketches and meticulous notes, provide an invaluable resource where deterioration, modification or destruction has occurred.
 Ironically their excellence has meant that no revision or fresh examination of many sites has been undertaken since.
-His extensive use of documentary materials from the Irish PRO, destroyed in 1922, has provided invaluable information, often buried in extensive footnotes.
+His extensive use of documentary materials from the Irish Public Records Office, destroyed in 1922, has provided invaluable information, often buried in extensive footnotes.

 He was elected a fellow of the Royal Society of Antiquaries of Ireland (1893), vice-president for two periods (1902–5, 1913–16), and finally president (1916).
 He was also librarian, honorary curator of the photographic collection, indexer of its journal, and member of the publications and other committees.
-Elected MRIA (1894), he became a council member and editor of the RIA's Proceedings four years later.
+Elected a member of the Royal Irish Academy (RIA) (1894), he became a council member and editor of the RIA's Proceedings four years later.
 He was on the committees also of the North Munster Archaeological Society and the Society for the Preservation of the Memorials of the Dead in Ireland.

 In declining health for the last decade of his life, Westropp suffered from interstitial nephritis, a debilitating condition, though he still continued his arduous field work and publishing activity.
 He died, 9 April 1922 at his Dublin home, and was buried in Mount Jerome cemetery, Dublin.